florianheinemann/www-florianheinemann-com/_posts/2018-03-10-more-charging-points-in-hamburg-but-still-limited-uptake.markdown

           stacked: false,
           title: {
             display: true,
-            text: 'Transactions at the public charging points in Hamburg' },
+            text: 'Transactions at the public charging points in Hamburg (derived from data of Stromnetz Hamburg)' },
           scales: {
               yAxes: [{